It Is Not About What You Say, It Is About How You Say It: A Surprisingly Simple Approach for Improving Reading Comprehension: Related Work

 \paragraph{Emphasis Methods} It is important to note that researchers often do not have the ability to precisely guide the model using prompt engineering, and much of prompt development is based on intuition.
 That is, researchers often have to try many different prompts manually or automatically until they find those that increase performance, and often just for their specific models \cite{liu2021pretrain, gao-etal-2021-making, webson-pavlick-2022-prompt}.
 In comparison, recent work on input emphasis, including attention steering (AS) and marked prompting (MP) \cite{zhang2023tell}, have shown great success in improving models' ability to follow instructions.
 These methods aim to guide the focus of models towards various segments of the input sequence, by either adding tokens to the sequence or rescaling attention weights for relevant tokens.
 AS is closely related to work that avoids modifying models' architectures, or training regime, however, it takes a more direct approach by modifying parts of the input directly by rescaling the attention values of specific heads corresponding to specific tokens.

 \paragraph{Interpretability} Emphasis methods, such as AS, are also related to model interpretability, which is concerned with understanding the contributions of different model components, and in particular, head attribution \cite{geva-etal-2023-dissecting}.
-For example, \citet{meng2023locating, geva-etal-2021-transformer, kobayashi2023analyzing} show that different knowledge from the training data is found within the feedforward layers, while others show that attention heads have similar patterns \cite{geva-etal-2023-dissecting}.
+For example, \citet{meng2023locating, geva-etal-2021-transformer, kobayashi2023analyzing} show that different knowledge from the training data is found within the feedforward layers, \citet{shaier-etal-2023-stochastic} discuss the role of the training data in explaining model generation, while others show that attention heads have similar patterns \cite{geva-etal-2023-dissecting}.